CrossRef/rest-api-doc/README.md

 - v64, 2018-09-04, add text and link to status page.
 - v65, 2019-07-17, updated Plus token name to new recommendation
 - v66, 2019-10-16, deprecated query.title for query.bibliographic
+- v67, 2020-04-28, clarify that url-encoding should be applied to all parameters including cursors.